Pevely, MO

 Schedule an Appointment With an Axes Physical Therapist in Pevely, MO for Your MCL Injury

-An MCL injury can be painful and frightening, especially if you’re an athlete, but there’s no reason it has to put you on the sideline forever.
-We know our clients trust us with their recovery, so we repay that trust with safe and effective treatments that are backed by evidence.
-As part of our program, we’ll educate you on your injury and how the knee works so you can stay as healthy and active as possible.
+An MCL injury can be painful and frightening, especially if you’re used to being physically active, but there’s no reason it has to put you on the sideline forever.
+We know our clients trust us with their recovery, so the treatment method we plan for you will be safe and backed by evidence.
+As part of our program, we’ll educate you on your injury and the structures of the knee so you can stay as healthy and active as possible.
 For meaningful and lasting recovery from your MCL injury in Pevely, MO, call the location nearest you and request an appointment online.

 Services Offered